cboettig/labnotebook/_posts/2010-11-18-thurs-phylogenetics-likelihood.markdown

 date: 2010-11-18 20:05:16
 layout: post
 slug: thurs-phylogenetics-likelihood
-title: 'Thurs: Phylogenetics likelihood'
+title: 'Thurs: evolution likelihood'
 redirects: [/wordpress/archives/348, /archives/348]
 categories:
-- Phylogenetics
+- evolution
 ---

 Back to writing for today.
 Working on discussion of non-nested models.
 Looking at the reverse comparison, can get the reverse p value.
 The case of OU.3 vs the OU.4 model doesn't show either test to be significant at the 95\%  confidence level,but the case of OU.3 vs OU.15 (lets every species in the top two clades be unique) does: